yanivvak/dream-team/README.md

 ```bash
 azd auth login
 ```
-> You need to choose your prefered region (you can start with east us or sweden central or any other availablre region)
+> You need to choose your preferred region (you can start with east us or sweden central or any other available region)
 ## 3. Deploy Azure Resources and the app
 ```bash
 azd up
 ```

-# Working localy
+# Working locally
 ```bash
 cd src
 ```